Dragonfire3900/Complete-STEM/Social/Social Inequality/0. Final Paper/Paper Outline 6.md

 	-

 - Computerized versions
 	- [[31.
-Automating Inequality|Automating Ineqaulity]]: They show up in all three sections of this book
+Automating Inequality|Automating Inequality]]: They show up in all three sections of this book
-	-
+		- Specifically talk about scientific charity and the able poor

 Why do they matter today?
 - [[17.
 Oppression|Oppression]]: They are another layer where oppression and discrimination can occur
--
+- We're seeing how this doesn't just affect the poor

-## Interpretibility
+## Interpretability
 - - -
-These engines need to be interpretible because we need to know why something is happening in order to make sense of it.
+These engines need to be interpretable because we need to know why something is happening in order to make sense of it.
 - [[31.
 Automating Inequality|Automating Inequality]]: Refer to the first story of this book
 - [[8.
 Racial Domination, Racial Progress|Racial Domination]]: I think this is where redlining was outlined pretty well so this should serve as an intro to redlining
 - [[6.
 The Meritocracy Myth|The Meritocracy Myth]]: Talk about how denials without reason can be ways of hiding discrimination and biased practices
 	- How moving into a neighborhood is still related to redlining (White flight)
 - [[17.
-Oppression|Oppresion]]: How systems like this can create barriers
+Oppression|Oppression]]: How systems like this can create barriers
 - [[3.
 The Lottery|The Lottery]]: How without written meaning the importance can be lost with time and just "accepted"

 ## Accountability